 - 14 to 16 oz.
 Brussels sprouts, trimmed and halved

 - 2 Tbsp. extra-virgin olive oil, divided (sub avocado oil)

-- 1 Tbsp. adobe sauce (from a can of chipotle peppers in adobe sauce)
+- 1 Tbsp. adobo sauce (from a can of chipotle peppers in adobo sauce)

 - 1 Tbsp. maple syrup

 - 3 cups peeled and cubed butternut squash (from 1 small squash)

 - 1 tsp. smoked paprika